gpkc/playlist-gen/README.md

 =======
 To get the server running for testing, do these steps:

-1. Grab the [similarity](http://labrosa.ee.columbia.edu/millionsong/sites/default/files/lastfm/lastfm_similars.db) table from the Million Song Dataset and place it in the DB folder.
+1. Grab the [similarity](http://labrosa.ee.columbia.edu/millionsong/sites/default/files/lastfm/lastfm_similars.db) table from the Million Song Dataset and the [all track Echo Nest ID](http://labrosa.ee.columbia.edu/millionsong/sites/default/files/AdditionalFiles/unique_tracks.txt) and place those in the project folder.
 2. In the project folder, run `npm install` to install all the dependencies.
 3. Run `npm run preprocessjs`
 4. Install the pip packages: `Flask`, `Flask-Cors`, `scipy`, `networkx`, `python-louvain`.